YorVeX/xObsBrowserAutoRefresh/README.md

 ### Installation
 Before installing make sure that OBS is not running.

+For portable mode simply extract the .7z file into the root directory of the portable folder structure.
+For regular OBS installations see the operating system specific instructions below.

 <details>
 <summary>🟦 Windows</summary>

-Open an Explorer window and into the address bar paste this and press enter:

-`%APPDATA%\obs-studio`

-This will redirect to a location like C:\Users\<YourWindowsUsername>\AppData\Roaming\obs-studio.
-Extract the files from the downloaded .7z file to this folder (= copy the contained obs-plugins and data folders to it).
-This will install the plugin for the current Windows user.

-If you need to install the plugin for all users on the system you can also extract the downloaded .7z file (= copy the contained obs-plugins and data folders) into the OBS Studio installation directory.
+Extract the downloaded .7z file (= copy the contained obs-plugins and data folders) into the OBS Studio installation directory.
 The default location for this is

 `C:\Program Files\obs-studio`